IT21311536/Secure-Disposable-Chat-App/README.md

 # AnonChat
-This a secure chat app meant to have disposable conversations anonymously built using the python-flask framework.
+AnonChat is a secure chat app meant to have disposable conversations anonymously built using the Python-flask framework.
 This has secure features such as end-to-end encryption and once the chat-room session is disposed all the messages will be deleted.
 This is not meant for default usage of a chat application but only to be used when privacy is a concern.

 ## Features